testimio/root-cause/CONTRIBUTING.md

 ## Technical Know-How

 This monorepo is managed with yarn workspaces.
-The codebase is written with typescript, and linted using eslint.
+The codebase is written with TypeScript, and linted using ESLint.
 It's recommended to have properer IDE integration with the tools in use (eslint, editorconfig) before modifying the code

 ### Prerequisite